 - Individual LLP members should resign and enter into employment contracts with the new limited company

-It is worth remembering that taxes may be payable in respect of the transfer of assets from the LLP to the limited company.
+It is worth remembering that taxes may be payable on the transfer of assets from the LLP to the limited company.
+We recommend seeking legal and tax advice before changing your business structure.

 Sector focus: law firms